Traditional Thai Clothing-16 Beautiful Outfits From Thailand

 ↓ 6 – Suea Phraratchathan

 Suea Phraratchathan means a royally bestowed shirt, or in other words, men’s national costume.
-It was designed in 1979 and had been promoted by ministers and army staff since then.
+It was designed in 1979 and has been promoted by ministers and army staff since then.
 The outfit has become quite popular now, and you can even see Thai grooms wearing this.
-It was inspired by Raj Pattern jacket.
+It was inspired by the Raj Pattern jacket.
 The difference between the two is the collar.
 Suea Phraratchathan has a collar of almost 4 centimeters.
 The collar is slightly tapered at the sides and hemmed at the edges.
-Not only is the collar hemmed, so are the sleeves and the placket.
+Not only is the collar hemmed, but so are the sleeves and the placket.
 You can also find five round buttons on the sleeves.
 These buttons must match the shirt, either in color or material.
 The sleeves have three different types: short sleeves, long sleeves, and long sleeves with a sash.
 The sleeves’ design determines the formality of the outfit.
-Short sleeves are casual most compared to the other two.
+Short sleeves are casual compared to the other two.
 The shirt is worn with trousers.traditional thai outfits (2)

 Via